 If you notice this warning sign, it would be wise to get in touch with your doctor as soon as possible in order to get it checked immediately.

-A nagging cough or chronic hoarseness could be a sign of esophageal cancer, or cancer of the esophagus or throat cancer.
+A nagging cough or chronic hoarseness could be a sign of esophageal cancer.

 One major cause of this type of cancer is smoking, and the problem is that these symptoms are also common among smokers.